Join us in Tokyo for ACL2020!

 Jo Mynard, Kanda University of International Studies, Japan

 Dexter Da Silva, Keisen University, Japan

-This conference is associated with the Scopus and DOAJ listed IAFOR Journal of Education.
-There will be a special “Language and Education” issue of the journal featuring selected papers presented at the conference.
-Authors would need to submit their manuscripts directly to the Editor of the IAFOR Journal of Education for the normal review process.
-All papers are reviewed equally according to standard peer-review processes no matter whether the paper was presented at an IAFOR conference.
-Please note that papers already submitted to or published in IAFOR Conference Proceedings are not accepted for publication in any of IAFOR’s journals.
+This conference is associated with the Scopus and DOAJ listed IAFOR Journal of Education’s “Language Learning” issue.
+Authors need to submit their manuscripts directly to the IAFOR Journal of Education “Language Learning” issue for the normal review peer-review process.
+Please note that papers already submitted to, or published in IAFOR Conference Proceedings are not accepted for publication in any of IAFOR’s journals.
 IAFOR's Conference Proceedings are not Scopus listed.

 Now accepting applications.